 The one good thing that came out of the maneuvers was that the tank crews learned how to move at night.
 At Ft.
 Knox this was never done.
 Without knowing it, the night movements were preparing them for what they would do in the Philippines since most of the battalion’s movements there were made at night.
 The drivers learned how to drive at night and to take instructions from their tank commanders who had a better view from the turret.
 A number of motorcycle riders from other tank units were killed because they were riding their bikes without headlights on which meant they could not see obstacles in front of their bikes.
 When they hit something they fell to the ground and the tanks following them went over them.
 This happened several times before the motorcycle riders were ordered to turn on their headlights.

 There are at least two stories on the decision to send the battalion overseas, but the decision appeared to have been made well before the maneuvers.
-According to one story, the decision for this move was the result of an event that took place in the summer of 1941.
+According to one story, the decision was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Taiwan which had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.
-The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
-Since communication between the Air Corps and Navy was difficult, the boat escaped.
+The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck covering the buoys – which was seen making its way to shore.
+Since communication between the Air Corps and the Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 Many of the National Guard members of the battalion believed that the reason they were selected to be sent overseas was that they had performed well on the maneuvers.
-The story was that they were personally selected by Gen. George Patton – who had commanded the tanks of the Blue Army – to go overseas.
+The story was that they were personally selected by General George S. Patton who had commanded the tanks of the Blue Army to go overseas.
 It is true that Patton praised the battalion for its performance during the maneuvers, but there is no evidence that he personally selected them for duty in the Philippines.

 The fact was that the battalion was part of the First Tank Group which was headquartered at Ft.
 Knox and operational by June 1941.
-During the maneuvers, the battalion even fought as the First Tank Group.
+During the maneuvers, they even fought as part of the First Tank Group.
 Available information suggests that the tank group had been selected to be sent to the Philippines early in 1941.
-Besides the 192nd, the group was made up of the 70th and 191st Tank Battalions – both had been National Guard medium tank battalion while the 70th was a Regular Army medium tank battalion – at Ft.
-Meade, Maryland, the 193rd at Ft.
-Benning, Georgia, and the 194th at Ft.
+Besides the 192nd, the group was made up of the 70th and 191st Tank Battalions – the 191st had been a National Guard medium tank battalion while the 70th was a Regular Army medium tank battalion – at Ft.
+Meade, Maryland.
+The 193rd was at Ft.
+Benning, Georgia, and the 194th was at Ft.
 Lewis, Washington.
 The 192nd, 193rd, and 194th had been National Guard light tank battalions.
 It is known that the military presence in the Philippines was being built up at the time, so in all likelihood, the entire tank group had been scheduled to be sent to the Philippines.
-On August 13, 1941, Congress voted to extend federalized National Guard units’ time in the regular Army by 18 months.
-On August 15, the 194th received its orders to go overseas.
-The buoys being spotted by the pilot may have sped up the transfer of the tank battalions to the Philippines with only the 192nd and 194th reaching the islands, but it was not the reason for the battalions going to the Philippines.
-It is also known that the 193rd Tank Battalion was on its way to Hawaii – during its trip to the Philippines – when Pearl Harbor was attacked.
-When it arrived at Hawaii the battalion was held there.
-The 70th and 191st never received orders for the Philippines because the war with Japan had started.
-It is known at least one heavy tank battalion had been scheduled to be sent, but it appears one had not been selected.

-At 8:30 A.M. on October 20, over different train routes, the companies were sent to San Francisco, California.
-Most of the soldiers of each company rode on one train that was followed by a second train that carried the company’s tanks.
-At the end of the second train was a boxcar followed by a passenger car that carried some soldiers.
-When they arrived, they were ferried, by the U.S.A.T.
+When they arrived in San Francisco, they were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they were given physicals by the battalion’s medical detachment.
-Men found to have minor health issues were held back and scheduled to rejoin the battalion at a later date, while other men were simply replaced.
-The soldiers spent their time putting cosmoline on anything that they thought would rust.
+Men found to have minor health issues were held back and scheduled to rejoin the battalion at a later date.
+Other men were simply replaced with men sent to the island as replacements.

 The 192nd was boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-They arrived at Honolulu, Hawaii, on Sunday, November 2, and had a four-day layover, so the soldiers were given shore leave so they could see the island.
-On Thursday, November 6, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
+They arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a two-day layover, so the soldiers were given shore leave so they could see the island.
+On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
-Louisville and, another transport, the U.S.A.T.
+Louisville, and, another transport, the U.S.A.T.
 President Calvin Coolidge.
 On Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
-During the night, while they slept, the ships had crossed the International Dateline.
+During the night, while they slept, the ships crossed the International Dateline.